pischarti/nix/go/aws/README.md

 - **Flexible sorting**: Sort by name, state, type, scheme, or creation time
 - **Tag support**: Displays NLB names and relevant tags from AWS
 - **Formatted output**: Uses go-pretty for clean, colored table output
-- **Comprehensive info**: Shows DNS names, subnets, availability zones, and more
+- **Comprehensive info**: Shows subnets, availability zones, and more
+- **Smart naming**: Falls back to Load Balancer ARN when Name tag is missing

+### NLB Subnet Management
+- **Zone-based removal**: Remove subnets from NLBs by availability zone
+- **Selective targeting**: Target specific NLBs by name or all NLBs in a VPC
+- **Safety checks**: Prevents removing all subnets from an NLB
+- **Confirmation prompts**: Interactive confirmation before making changes
+- **Force mode**: Skip confirmation for automated operations
+- **Detailed reporting**: Shows which NLBs will be modified and operation results

 ### General
 - **Error handling**: Comprehensive error handling with helpful messages